QIICR/DICOM4QI/results/seg/epad.md

  * **what DICOM library do you use?** [PixelMed](http://www.pixelmed.com/), [DCM4CHE](http://www.dcm4che.org/)

 2.**Description of the relevant features of the platform**:
- * **are both single and multiple segments supported?** only single segment is fully supported, we have back-end support for reading multiple segments but the viewer cannot display them yet
+ * **are both single and multiple segments supported?** the new viewer uses AMI and supports multisegments, the old viewer supports only single segments.
  * **how are the overlapping segments handled?** user can select either to view the outline or as filled (see screenshot below showing both AIM on ClearCanvas and Slicer datasets from the Read task)

 <img src="./epad/overlap_sc_stroke.png" width=450> | <img src="./epad/overlap_sc_fill.png" width=450>